Supported platforms

 This table list all supported drift implementations and on which platforms they run on.

-NativeDatabase from package:drift/native.dart Android, iOS, Windows, Linux, macOS No further setup is required for Flutter users.
-For support outside of Flutter, or in flutter test, see the desktop section below.
+NativeDatabase from package:drift/native.dart Android, iOS, Windows, Linux, macOS No further setup is required.
 Usage in a isolate is recommended.
-Formerly known as package:moor/ffi.dart.
+Formerly known as package:moor/ffi.dart .

 WasmDatabase from package:drift/wasm.dart Web Works with or without Flutter.
 A bit of additional setup is required.